Difference Between eHealth and Digital

 The foundations to success are hence integrated IT solutions for enhancing administrative and clinical operations.
 Until recently, eHealth evaluations were limited in their ability to address economic and budgetary issues.

-Healthcare has been greatly influenced by global trends.
+Global trends have greatly influenced healthcare.
 One of the key goals of eHealth is to apply information technologies and communication technologies to health.

-Moreover, the purpose of eHealth is to empower patients and help them attain better health.
+Moreover, eHealth aims to empower patients and help them attain better health.

 E-Health promises that it will improve healthcare efficiency, lowering expenses.

-Decreasing duplicative or un-required diagnostic or therapeutic interventions, as well as improved communication between patients and healthcare institutions, all are feasible ways to cut expenses.
+Decreasing duplicative or un-required diagnostic or therapeutic interventions and improving communication between patients and healthcare institutions are all feasible ways to cut expenses.

-Improving the quality of healthcare by increasing efficiency along with that not lowering costs but also raising quality.
-By facilitating comparisons of different caregivers, patients are like authority which assures the quality.
+Improving healthcare quality by increasing efficiency and not lowering costs but also raising quality.
+Patients are like authority by facilitating comparisons of different caregivers, which assures quality.

-Making sure that patients are being directed to the best quality providers, e-health improves the quality of health care.
+Ensuring patients are directed to the best quality providers, e-health improves the quality of health care.

 What is Digital?